akuklev/akuklev/what-are-types.md

 –––––––––––––––––––——
     p / q : Real
 ```
 Let us assume that `Real` denotes the type of real numbers.
 Then the expression `p / q` cannot be interpreted as division as there are cases for which properly typed `p` and `q` do not yield a real `p / q`.
 No condition like `q ≠ 0` can be imposed on constituents for it is not a condition on constituents' types.
 The only way for the resulting expression to be read as division, is to assign it a new type handling the division-by-zero case.
-For example, one could use the type `PReal` (projectively extended real numbers) containing additional value for the division-by-zero case.
+For example, one could use a type (let's call it `PReal`) containing an additional value for the division-by-zero case.

 Types as used in programming began in 1950s: type declarations were used by compilers to find out which registers or how many memory cells to use for respective variables, and which operations are permitted.
 The second usage seemingly coincides with mathematical usage of types, but in practice programming language designers used to treat typing rules as somewhat vague declarations of intent without objecting to declarations like `divide(x : Real, y : Real) : Real` (the non-example above).